Dragonfly (Titan space probe): Landing site

-Shangri-La is the large, dark region at the center of this infrared image of Titan.

-The Selk impact crater on Titan, as imaged by the Cassini orbiter's radar, is 90 km in diameter.
+Dragonfly is planned to land on the sand dunes southwest of Selk crater (seen in the upper right), in an area called Ahmakiq Undae.

-The Dragonfly rotorcraft should land initially in dunes to the southeast of the Selk impact structure at the edge of the dark region called Shangri-La.
+The Dragonfly rotorcraft is planned to initially land in an area of sand dunes called Ahmakiq Undae, located southwest of the Selk impact structure.
 It is planned to explore this region in a series of flights of up to 8 km each and acquire samples from compelling areas with a diverse geography.
 After landing, it is planned to travel to the Selk impact crater, where in addition to tholin organic compounds, there is evidence of past liquid water.

 The Selk crater is a geologically young impact crater 90 km in diameter, located about 800 km north-northwest of the Huygens lander.
 Infrared measurements and other spectra by the Cassini orbiter show that the adjacent terrain exhibits a brightness suggestive of differences in thermal structure or composition, possibly caused by cryovolcanism generated by the impact – a fluidized ejecta blanket and fluid flows, now water ice.
 Such a region featuring a mix of organic compounds and water ice is a compelling target to assess how far the prebiotic chemistry may have progressed at the surface.

+On 13 April 2026, the International Astronomical Union (IAU) approved the official name for Dragonflys landing site, Ahmakiq Undae, which was named after the Mayan wind spirit Ahmakiq.